Paintwork need a refresh? Learning how to paint a ceiling will mean you don't always have to call in the professionals for a flawless result.

 When you take on a DIY project and decide you want to learn how to paint a room, you'll soon realize the ceiling is the first thing you tackle with the paint brush.

-Follow these expert tips to ensure you're left with a pro-worthy finish for your ceiling ideas that you're happy to show off.
+Follow these expert tips to ensure you're left with a pro-worthy finish and ceiling paint ideas that you're happy to show off.
 Before you know it you'll be on a roll(er)...

 How to paint a ceiling like a pro

-Paint can transform a room, but as well as knowing how to paint a wall, you’ll require ceiling-painting savvy.
+Paint can transform a room, but as well as knowing how to paint a wall, you’ll require ceiling-painting savvy for your ceiling ideas.
 Follow our step-by-step guide on how to paint a ceiling for a flawless finish with top tips from experts at Benjamin Moore and BEHR.

 1. Grab the right tools